yorgsite/y-log-io/README.md

 ##### - Properties

 + timeout : **int** *default=500*.
 	- Minimal read/write period.
-The logger wont access the json file than once evry **timeout** ms.
+The logger wont access the json file more than once evry **timeout** ms.
 	- Decrease if you want more responsiveness.
 	- Increase if you want to limit rw charge.
 + maxlog : **int** *default=100*.